 Active viewing is great, but it isn't enough.
-When it comes to video, students shouldn't just get it; they should also have something to say about it.
+When it comes to videos in the classroom, students shouldn't just get it; they should also have something to say about it.
 Students need to be active and reactive viewers -- comprehending and critiquing, reading and reacting, getting and giving knowledge.
 Below you'll find great tools, tips, and strategies for helping to foster both of these essential media-literacy skills.

 We want our students to be active viewers.
 But why stop at comprehension?

-Great video and video creation tools picked by our editors
+Great video and video creation tools to use in your classroom

-Check out these top tools for creating videos, plus a few more for video annotatation and remix.
+Check out these top tools for creating videos, plus a few more for video annotation and remix.

 Add these resources to your toolkit to inspire and engage students.

-Put students in the spotlight with these great video and animations apps.
+Put students in the spotlight with these great video and animation creation apps.